Keep your face always toward the sunshine and shadows will fall behind you, Walt Whitman

 Whatever words we utter should be chosen with care for people will hear them and be influenced by them for good or ill, Buddha

-A positive explanatory style should also be applied when we interact with our friends, family members, and acquaintances.
-For example, I have a friend which used to tell me “virgin Mary appears to every fool” each time I achieved something or did something right.
+A positive explanatory style should be applied when we interact with our friends, family members, and acquaintances.
+For example, I have a friend that used to tell me “The Blessed Mother will always appear to every fool” whenever I achieved something or did something right.

-In other words, he stated that my good results were pure luck, they were basically temporary and external, and therefore, not likely to happen again.
-This behaviour is not advisable.
+In other words, he stated that my good results and accomplishments were pure luck, they were basically random events, temporary and external, and therefore, not likely to happen again.
+This behavior is not advisable.
 On the contrary, it is better to be optimistic and provide positive explanations which are:

-As we are positive and confident about our possibilities, we should also feel positive about our friends and family members and see their true potential- no matter what problems or issues they may have!
+We are -or should be- positive and confident about our possibilities and potential.
+Besides, we should also feel positive about our friends and family members and see their true potential- no matter how many problems may arise!

 If they tell you about a positive outcome, make sure that:

 Provide them with active and positive feedback.
 For example, if your kids have achieved good marks, you could say something like: “I’ve always believed that if you put in the necessary work, results will come/you’re guaranteed to be successful!”
 “You made it!
 I am so proud of you.
 It proves that you are working very hard and making a lot of progress.
 Let’s celebrate it!”